 Create Your Own Anthology Alignment Lessons

 These lessons can be used immediately in the classroom and for professional development.
-Learn how to create your own CCSS-aligned lessons using high quality trade books, or train educators in your district.
+Learn how to create your own standards-aligned lessons using high quality trade books, or train educators in your district.

 Creating Text-Dependent Questions